BARBARA ANNE SHRECENGOST, 73

 In lieu of flowers or donations, Barbara would ask that everyone please vote to support the Second Amendment and to understand “Do Unto Others” (Matthew 7:12).

-The family will receive friends on Tuesday, September 6, from 4 to 6 p.m. at the Shumaker Funeral Home in Punxsutawney.
+Funeral services were held at 11 a.m. on Wednesday, September 7, 2022 at the Shumaker Funeral Home in Punxsutawney.

-An additional hour of viewing will be held on Wednesday, September 7, 2022 at 10 a.m.

-Funeral services will follow the hour of visitation at 11 a.m. at the funeral home.

 Online condolences can be made at www.Shumakerfh.com.